abhishekjakhar/cracking-javascript/docs/types.md

 ---

-## Write a functin to check if number is integer or not?
+## Write a function to check if number is integer or not?

 ```js
 function isInteger(value) {